• Field Notes: RoadTrip

 Along the way, they interviewed caretakers of Mother Goddess temples, a DNA analyst, a single Amis mother living in the mountains, Indonesian migrant brides, Han-Amis parents, and the husband of a local mamasan.
 Each encounter added a layer to the evolving archive of mothering—one that spans ritual, biology, migration, and community life in Taiwan.

 A three-day, six-hour-long presentation.
-Artists and their child engage in practices of care, touch, creation and transformation, and through their actions they contemplate time, death, hybridity, queer heritage and the politics of care.
+Artists and their child engage in practices of care, touch, creation and transformation, and through their actions, they contemplate time, death, hybridity, queer heritage and the politics of care.

 • Listening to the City: Street Interviews in Taipei